 - Understanding Soils.
 If your soil is not good, the plants will not perform.
 Understand soil profiles, identify soil types, and the requirements to keep plants healthy.

-- Fertilizers and Plant Nutrition.
-Organic fetilisers such as manure based ones and how to use them.
+- Fertilisers and Plant Nutrition.
+Organic fertilisers such as manure based ones and how to use them.

 - Soil Management.
 Green manure crops, cultivation techniques for minimising soil disturbance and composting techniques to enhance the soil.

-- Pests & Diseases.
+- Pests and Diseases.
 Understanding pests and diseases and environmental problems with organic production.